BasileR/DeepLearning-optimization/README.md

 The objective of this project was taking an existing network and reduce it as much as possible to **minimize its micronet score while keeping the accuracy over 90 %**.

+### What is pruning ?

+Pruning is a technique to compress neural networks.
+The idea is that small paramaters (in term of norm or distance) are less useful in the final decision that bigger ones.
+Then, we can remove these parameters (0 on pytorch implementation) without affecting too much the accuracy of the network.
+Purning can be easily done with pytorch : https://pytorch.org/tutorials/intermediate/pruning_tutorial.html.

+### Baseline and first reduction of the model

+We decided first to work on Resnet18 (https://arxiv.org/abs/1512.03385, implementation here : https://github.com/kuangliu/pytorch-cifar) with 12M parameters.
+We trained it from scratch on cifar10 and obtain **92.1%** of accuracy.
+So as to decrease the number of parameters, we divided by 4 the number for feature maps created by each convolution : We got a model with 700k parameters , accuracy = **90.42 %** and micronet score = **0.1260**.

 ### Overall strategy

 We decided to reduce ResNet18 step by step :